Consultant: Marvin Isebor

 Job Status: Permanent / Full Time

-Seven Education is looking for a Science Teacher to work as a permanent member of staff within an established and popular school in Midlands.
+Seven Education is looking for a Special Education Needs teacher to work as a permanent member of staff within an established and popular school in Midlands.

 As a special educational needs (SEN) teacher you’ll work with children and young people who need extra support or require an advanced programme of learning in order to reach their full educational potential.

 You may work with individuals who have physical disabilities, sensory impairments (i.e. hearing or visual), speech and language difficulties, learning difficulties such as dyslexia, conditions such as autism, social, emotional and mental health needs, or have a combination of these difficulties.

 You may also work with gifted and talented individuals.